fernandocastor/readability_legibility/notes_rq3.md

 Pascal and C
 PL/I

 Not one language per paper.
 One of them used three, for example.
-One paper had to studies, both focusing on Java.
+One paper had two studies, both focusing on Java.
 Another one had a single study involving three languages.
-This is the reason why the numbers below do not add up tot 35.
+This is the reason why the numbers below do not add up to 35.
 Out of the 35 papers, we have:

 - 18 focused on Java, one in J#.
 - 7 on C